Become a Champion Teacher

 4. Take a shot

 As the commercial says, "Do it."
-You've got to implement your plan and seek to achieve your goal.
+You have to implement your plan and seek to achieve your goal.

 5. Celebrate or re-evaluate